 But whilst this might make for a nice catchy headline to lure you in I can actually tell you right from the off that it’s not quite as great as it sounds… By “getting paid now & doing the work later” Jamie’s actually just referring to the fact that you’ll be selling services online then after you receive the money you’ll be fulfilling the order…

-You’ll see exactly what I mean with regards to that in a few moments when I dig deeper into how it all works but basically the reason I say it’s not as good as it sounds is because in order to get paid for the service you’re firstly told to place advertisements – most of which cost money, so before you get paid you’ve still gotta spend a bunch of your cash on ads (with the risk of not actually earning anything back).
+You’ll see exactly what I mean with regards to that in a few moments when I dig deeper into how it all works but basically the reason I say it’s not as good as it sounds is that in order to get paid for the service you’re first told to place advertisements – most of which cost money, so before you get paid you’ve still gotta spend a bunch of your cash on ads (with the risk of not actually earning anything back).

 The truth is that Jamie Lewis is kinda renowned for creating overly hyped-up & catchy sales pitches for his products (and you can see a good example of that with his Profit Injector system) but the good news is that whilst you be unlikely to achieve the “extreme” results Jamie often pushes in his videos, generally he does actually still put some fairly decent substance into his programs which could help you make “some” money at least…